Articles, Tales, Essays

 Lammas Men (and Other Seasonal Biohazards)

 By Kathryn.
 Originally appeared in Harvest, Lughnassadh 1992.
-Not so much CR as about some of the inconsistencies in Wicca that led me to develop a CR path instead.
-The dialogue about the hypocrisy I saw in the Pagan community surrounding the issue of Sacrifice, that I hoped would follow publication of this article, didn't really happen (though, thankfully, CR folks take this stuff very seriously).
+Not so much Gaelic as about some of the inconsistencies in Wicca that led me to develop a CR/GP path instead.
+The dialogue about the hypocrisy I saw in the Pagan community surrounding the issue of Sacrifice, that I hoped would follow publication of this article, didn't really happen (though, thankfully, GP folks take this stuff very seriously).
 I tried to spin it like I wasn't really on either side of the issue, in terms of action, just that I wanted people to realize that some of the ways people were approaching this ritual and myth were grossly hypocritical and divorced from reality.
 Very few people, that I know of, seemed to get it at the time.
 Though I mostly took a humorous approach to the subject, I believe it's a very serious issue.
 I know how I feel about it, even if I purposely didn't spell it all out in the article.
-Who knows if it made anyone really re-examine their part in the myth cycles... or their ideas of what ritual really means, is, and does...
+Who knows if it made anyone really re-examine their part in the myth cycles... or their ideas of what those rituals really mean...

 Candlemas Imbolc

 By Screaming Ssnake Womoon.
 Originally Appeared in Harvest, Imbolc 1992.
 Lamenting the "horrifyingly macho, anti-celebratory" tendencies of MoodSwing Coven...
-And the rocky transition from eclectic Wicca to a more land-based CR Paganism.
+And the rocky transition from eclectic, Genero-Paganism to a more land-based Gaelic tradition.

 more to come...